rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  that define humanity.

 !!! danger "USD as Unit of Account"
-    I'veincluded USD in the below examples;
+    I've included USD in the below examples;
     which is a bit funny since
     USD is obviously not a great measure, however, these are wild speculations